U.S. Orders Up To A Yearlong Break On Mortgage Payments

 Two of the nation's largest home lenders, Wells Fargo and JPMorgan Chase, say they're working to help borrowers who've been hurt financially by the outbreak.

+For all this to work right, lenders will have to follow through and do what the government is directing them to do.

-Fannie and Freddie are also directing lenders to halt foreclosures, though this is more of a public health move because anyone facing foreclosure already would have run into serious financial trouble before the coronavirus started to spread in the United States.
+Fannie and Freddie are also telling lenders to halt foreclosures, though this is more of a public health move because anyone facing foreclosure already would have run into serious financial trouble before the coronavirus started to spread in the United States.

 These moves don't do anything to help renters.
 Many municipalities are halting evictions for people who can't pay rent.
 And housing advocates hope the federal government comes up with a program soon to offer financial assistance to renters who in most cases have fewer financial resources than homeowners.